GSA/ficam-playbooks/_playbooks/playbook-pam.md

 Identity management is how an agency collects, verifies, and manages attributes for a privileged user.
 An agency should only grant entitlements that the privileged user needs to perform assigned duties by leveraging segregation of duties, thus enforcing least privilege.

 1. **Identify Cybersecurity Workforce Position** that outlines the appropriate responsibilities and duties.
 Use the [NIST Workforce Framework for Cybersecurity](https://niccs.cisa.gov/about-niccs/workforce-framework-cybersecurity-nice-framework-work-roles){:target="_blank"}{:rel="noopener noreferrer"} to identify appropriate roles.
-2. **Personnel Security Vetting and Privileged User Agreement** verified by the Personnel Security Office and Privileged User Program Manager on an initial and continuing basis.
+2. **Personnel Security Vetting and Privileged User Agreement** are complete verified by the Personnel Security Office and Privileged User Program Manager on an initial and continuing basis.
 The security office verifies that the existing background, suitability or fitness checks are valid and adequate.
-When conducting these checks, an agency should implement a consistent approach that enforces background checks that are commensurate to the privileged user’s level of risk as determined by an agency’s risk assessment (e.g. some trusted roles may require a security clearance based on their level of access).
+When conducting these checks, an agency should implement a consistent approach that enforces background checks that are commensurate to the privileged user’s level of risk as determined by an agency’s risk assessment (e.g. some trusted roles may require a security clearance based on their position of trust).
 A Privileged User Agreement should also be signed by the user on a reoccurring basis.
 This may also be a called a rules of behavior or privileged appointment letter.
 This agreement highlights the responsibilities of the privileged user and acceptable rules of behavior.
-See [Appendix B: Privileged User Agreement for an agreement template](#appendix-b-privileged-user-agreement) An agency’s Privileged User Agreement may also include training requirements such as annual insider threat, security awareness, and tailored privileged user procedure training.
+See [Appendix B: Privileged User Agreement for an agreement template](#appendix-b-privileged-user-agreement)
+3. **Conduct Periodic Training** to ensure privileged users are away of their responsibilities and system changes.
+An agency’s Privileged User Agreement may also include training requirements such as annual insider threat, security awareness, and tailored privileged user procedure training.
+Privilege users should receive initial and continuing training on the following topics:
+   1. Privilege access security principles.
+   2. Disaster recovery and business continuity procedures.
+   3. Current and pending architecture changes, system characteristics, and hardware and software components.
-3. **Enforce Least Privileges** for a privileged user to perform their duties.
+4. **Enforce Least Privileges** to only allow access to what is needed to perform their duty.
 If possible, implement just-in-time provisioning or implement a capability to check-out an account or password.
-This may also include creating custom administrator accounts scoped for the duty such as an application administrator vice a global administrator, if possible.
+This may also include creating custom administrator accounts scoped for the duty such as an application administrator vice a global administrator.
-4. **Manage Administrator Lifecycle** to ensure access is removed when an privileged user role changes or they are off-boarded.
-Accounts should be suspended or terminated within 24 hours or shorter time-frame based on security controls or risk determination.
+5. **Manage Administrator Lifecycle** Implement and follow lifecycle management practices:
+   1. Provision user access as needed.
+   2. Conduct access reviews every thirty days or less based on a risk determination.
+Modify privileges as needed.
+   3. De-provision users within 24 hours or shorter when access is no longer needed, their role changes, or the user leaves the organization.

 {% include alert-info.html heading="Identity Assurance Level 3" content="Privileged users most likely require the highest level of identity proofing.
 The PIV identity proofing process is comparable to Identity Assurance Level 3." %}

-Training frequency is an important aspect of a privileged user program.
-Privilege users should receive initial and continuing training on the following topics:
-- Privilege access security principles.
-- Disaster recovery and business continuity procedures.
-- System characteristics and software components.

-Additionally, privilege users should be notified of any changes to a system they can access.

 ### Privileged Credential Management
 Credential management is how an agency issues, manages, and revokes privileged credentials.
-Agencies should user **unique, Authenticator Assurance Level 3 credentials** per each privileged user.
+Agencies should issue **unique, Authenticator Assurance Level 3 credentials** per each privileged user.
 This may include a PIV card or other two factor, cryptographic hardware authenticator identified in [NIST Special Publication 800-63-3B](https://pages.nist.gov/800-63-3/sp800-63b.html)

 1. **Enforce Multi-factor Authentication (MFA)** for all administrator access.
 This may include a combination of factors as outlined in NIST Special Publication 800-63-3B.
-2. **If used, Rotate Passwords** using a check-in/check-put capability, if possible.
+2. **Where MFA Is Not Supported, Rotate Passwords** using a check-in/check-put capability.
 It is inevitable that some systems or applications must use a username and password.
 For those systems that do, it is a best practice to use a password vaulting tool and rotate passwords so the privileged user does not have access to the password.
-The password vault should be configured for Authenticator Assurance Level 3 MFA.
+The password vault should be configured for Authenticator Assurance Level 3 access.

 {% include alert-info.html heading="Authenticator Assurance Level 3" content="Privileged users most likely require the highest level of credential.
 A PIV card may not work in all use cases.
-Consider the best Authenticator Assurance Level 3 credential for each type of access." %}
+Consider the best Authenticator Assurance Level 3 credential for each type of access use case." %}

 For enterprise resources authenticating with Windows Active Directory, an agency may manage privilege user access with a user's PIV card.
 An agency may map the same PIV authentication certificate to multiple accounts using altSecurityIdentities and username hints.
 See the [PIV Guide section on Account Linking](https://playbooks.idmanagement.gov/piv/network/account/) for step-by-step actions to enable this feature.